doublehops/ansible-builder/README.txt

 that matches the one you assigned in Vagrantfile.
 Something like:

  ``
- Host <host> # Just a shortcut/nickname. eg. project.api
+ Host <host> # Just a shortcut/nickname. eg. VM IP address or alias configured in /etc/hosts.
  User vagrant # `vagrant` is the username for vagrant machines Hostname project.api # The hostname you have defined in /etc/hosts IdentityFile <working_dir>/.vagrant/somepath_to_private_key // find value with `vagrant ssh-config`